 Adult Learn-To-Swim Instructors

-Lori became a lifeguard and water safety instructor while in high school.
-She taught children swimming and worked as a lifeguard while in college.
-Sheis a retired doctor, does volunteer environmental work, and has been swimming regularly for fitness and stress reduction most of her adult life.
-She joined Indy Aquatic Masters six years ago after moving to Indy, and sometimes competes in sprint triathlons, pool swim meets, or open water races to challenge herself.
+Lori became a certified lifeguard and water safety instructor late in high school when her school added a pool.
+Her swim teacher made her join the newly formed swim team.
+She helped run a waterfront and pool at a summer camp in Maine, and worked as a lifeguard while in college in Michigan.
+A retired physician, she volunteers in health care advocacy and also leads educational nature hikes.
+Lori has been swimming regularly for fitness and stress reduction all her adult life.
+She joined Indy Aquatic Masters about ten years ago.
+She competes in sprint triathlons, indoor swim meets, and open water races.
+Her goal is to challenge herself and better her own times versus trying to win.
 She became certified in ALTS in 2016 and has been teaching in the program whenever her schedule allows.

 I like all aspects of swimming and coaching with an overriding goal of making swimming easier and more pleasant for everyone.